 It’s also important to track lead time - the time from creation to completion of a work item - over a period of time.
 If you tweak a WIP limit, you should also see your lead time change - for example, increasing the WIP limit of a column that often had bottlenecks should result in a faster delivery rate, if this doesn’t happen you should investigate what’s really happening on the board to see if there are other bottlenecks or issues outside the immediate team.

 Once you’re using your Kanban board, have set your initial WIP limits, and are regularly reviewing these based on how work is really progressing across your Kanban System you should already be identifying ways to improve.
 The next steps involve the various meetings you should be running - we call these cadences in Kanban - and thinking about rolling Kanban out to other teams and departments in your organisation.

 If you’ve read every post in this “Getting Started with Kanban” blog series - congratulations, you’ve just learned STATIK (Systems Thinking Approach To Introducing Kanban).
 I didn’t tell you this term before now as I like to use as little jargon as possible when teaching Agile and Lean - in my view it’s much more important to understand the practices and be able to apply them.
 I hope you’ve found this series useful and have learned some things that you can take forward into your day-to-day working life.
-I’d love to hear your feedback, suggestions and questions, feel free to reach out to me at [email protected] or catch me on Twitter.
+I’d love to hear your feedback, suggestions and questions, feel free to reach out to me at [email protected].